All Episodes

 Meanwhile, Irish gangs held out against the Jewish and Italian advance.

-But many Irish factions that remained united to form the White Hand Gang, named in juxtaposition to the Italians who practiced a form of extortionism known as black hand violence.
+Morrissey's Dead Rabbit Society had long since been absorbed into the Five Points gang, but many Irish factions that remained united to form the White Hand Gang, named in juxtaposition to the Italians who practiced a form of extortionism known as black hand violence.

 It should be noted that not all these gangs were divided entirely on ethnic lines.

-For example, some Jews served under the Five Points Gang, while some Italians worked for the Eastmen.
+For example, some Jews served under the Five Points gang, while some Italians worked for the Eastmen.

-Plenty of Irish, alongside Poles, Slovaks, and other marginalized immigrant communities were present in all gangs.
+Plenty of Irish, alongside Poles, Slovaks, and other marginalized immigrant communities, were present in all gangs.

 They still did so because they could make money together and they were being oppressed regardless.